Attraction Guide: National Museum, New Delhi, India

 Transportation

-The National Museum is located in the heart of Delhi and is easily accessible by public transport.
-The nearest metro station is Central Secretariat on the Yellow and Violet lines.
-From the metro station, you can take an auto-rickshaw or a short taxi ride to the museum.
-Several DTC (Delhi Transport Corporation) buses also stop near the museum.
-Look for buses heading towards Central Secretariat or India Gate.
+The National Museum is centrally located in New Delhi and is easily accessible by various modes of transportation. * **Metro:** The nearest metro station is Central Secretariat on the Yellow and Violet Lines.
+From there, it's a short walk or auto-rickshaw ride to the museum. * **Bus:** Several Delhi Transport Corporation (DTC) buses stop near the National Museum. * **Taxi/Auto-rickshaw:** Taxis and auto-rickshaws are readily available throughout Delhi and can take you directly to the museum.

 Opening Hours